Tearsheet

 AI Analysis | Feedback

-Mr. Marchioni joined Selective in 1998 as a Government Affairs Specialist.
-He held several leadership positions including Assistant Vice President in Government Affairs, Vice President, Director of Government Affairs, Vice President and Strategic Business Unit Leader, and Senior Vice President, Director of Personal Lines and Flood.
+John J. Marchioni joined Selective Insurance in 1998 as a Government Affairs Specialist.
+He progressed through various leadership roles, including Assistant Vice President in Government Affairs, Vice President, Director of Government Affairs, Vice President and Strategic Business Unit Leader, and Senior Vice President, Director of Personal Lines and Flood.
 He was promoted to Executive Vice President, Chief Field Operations Officer in 2007 and President and Chief Operating Officer in 2013.
-He served as President and Chief Executive Officer from February 2020 until May 3, 2022, when he assumed his current role.
-Before joining Selective, he was Vice President of Government Relations for the Commerce & Industry Association of New Jersey.
+He served as President and Chief Executive Officer from February 2020 until May 2022, when he assumed his current role as Chairman of the Board, President and Chief Executive Officer.
+Prior to joining Selective, he was Vice President of Government Affairs for the Commerce & Industry Association of New Jersey.

-Mr. Eppers is responsible for overseeing Selective's investment portfolio and the investments related to employee benefit plans.
-He chairs the Management Investment Committee and is responsible for developing and executing the company's investment strategy, considering risk and projected return.
-He joined Selective in 2015 as Senior Vice President, Chief Investment Officer, bringing 20 years of professional investment experience.
-Before Selective, he was a Director at BlackRock within the Financial Institutions Group and previously served as Senior Vice President of Investments at Endurance Specialty Holdings Ltd.
+Joseph O. Eppers is the Executive Vice President, Chief Investment Officer at Selective.
+He joined the company in 2015, bringing 20 years of professional investment experience.
+Prior to Selective, he served as a Director at BlackRock within the Financial Institutions Group and was previously Senior Vice President of Investments at Endurance Specialty Holdings Ltd.

 AI Analysis | Feedback